Don’t Be Your Own Worst Creative Enemy

 It’s not easy to turn off the little voice, and for some people, it may be impossible.
 But, you can learn to work with it.

-The solution: Don’t be your own worst creative enemy.
+The Solution: Don’t be your own worst creative enemy

-Start to recognize when you’re listening to your negative voice.
+Recognize when you’re listening to your negative voice.
 Dr. Marilyn Koch, a friend of mine who’s a psychologist in Australia, suggests thinking of the negative voice as a gremlin.
 “Give it a name,” she says.
 “When you start to hear your negativity speak to you, silence it by putting it in its place: ‘Oh, that’s just Archie talking.’”
 By recognizing the inner voice, it’s easier to be conscious of its affect on you.

 This is a great trick to use with ideas.
 Ok, so you have a bad idea.
 Ask yourself: Is there anything good about it?
 Not all ideas are wholly bad.
 In fact, many times it’s usually an element of the idea that’s not usable.
 Ask yourself how it can be fixed, improved, adjusted or edited.
 This is also good behavior for a group brainstorm.
-When someone says an idea is bad, ask them to identify one aspect of the idea has relevance or merit, and encourage the group to improve it.
+When someone says an idea is bad, ask them to identify one aspect of the idea has relevance or merit, and encourage the group to improve it.[/toggle]

 When a farmer collects eggs hatched by his chickens, he doesn’t grade each egg on the spot.
 He has to gather together all eggs to be able to grade them consistently.